-The proposal may comply with NCR-2.4.1.
-The Planning Commission should determine if the proposal is located in an area where infrastructure already exists, and whether or not the proposed lots will result in an increased amount of development pressure on the countryside.
+The proposal complies with NCR-2.4.1.
+The lot configuration is the only thing proposed to change with this application.
+The number of lots will remain the same and will not result in an increased amount of development pressure on the countryside.